dhana1810/git-1credit/README.md

 # git one credit course

-this is a remote repositry
+this is a remote repository